Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 Jñānakāṇḍa

-Jñāna (wisdom), refers to the inner vision of the Saṃhitās and Brāhmaṇas.
-Roughly, the jñānakāṇḍa is the forest books (Aryanka), which are an extension of the Brāhmaṇas and their books of secrets (Upaniṣads).
-Brāhmaṇa, Āraṇyaka and Upaniṣad are often blurred, and some Brāhmaṇas are practically indistinguishable from their Āraṇyaka and Upaniṣad.
+Jñāna (knowledge), refers to the inner vision of the Saṃhitās and Brāhmaṇas.
+Roughly, the jñānakāṇḍa is the forest books (Aryanka), which are an extension of the Brāhmaṇas, and their books of secrets (Upaniṣads).
+Brāhmaṇa, Āraṇyaka and Upaniṣad are often blurred and some Brāhmaṇas are practically indistinguishable from their Āraṇyaka and Upaniṣad.

 Āraṇyaka

 The Āraṇyakas share the Brāhmaṇas‘ prose style and can usually found at their end.
-They are filled with esoteric contemplation of the sacrifice (yajña), rather than concerns over ritual perfection.
+They are filled with esoteric contemplations on the sacrifice (yajña), rather than concerns over ritual perfection.
 Their topics are knowledge of creation (Prajāpati or Brahmā), the awakening of self (brahmavidyā), vital breath (prāṇavidyā) and how to approach the divine (upāsanā).
-They cover a mediate sphere of devotion (bhaktimārga), or personal relation with the divine, between the ritual path of the Brāhmaṇas (kārmamārga) and the wisdom path of the Upaniṣads (jñānamārga).

 Āraṇyaka means “belonging to the forest” (araṇya).
-At the time of the Āraṇyaka, the forest may have been connected powerful ideas that were too dangerous to be taught in the village.
+At the time of the Āraṇyakas, the forest may have been connected powerful ideas that were too dangerous to be taught in the village.
 The texts present a tradition (vānaprastha) in which a brāhmaṇa sage (ācārya) and student (brahmacārin) head into the secluded forest for discussion and teaching.

 This tradition (vānaprastha) likely expresses early development of the rite of “taking near” (upanayana).
 In the upanayana, a sage (ācārya) initiates his student (brahmacārin) into the privileged status of the twice-born (dvijā) who know the self (ātman) dwelling in Brahmā’s heaven (brahmaloka).